Updated Aug. 24, 2020

-During a COVID-19 pandemic, patients should be careful to:
+During the COVID-19 pandemic, the public should be careful to:

-Those who suspect they may have been exposed to the virus should take care to minimize their contact with others if they experience a fever and symptoms of respiratory illness.
+Those who suspect they may have been exposed to the virus should minimize their contact with others if they experience a fever and symptoms of respiratory illness.

 Read more advice from the CDC.

 2. What are the most common myths about COVID-19 that physicians should dispel for patients?

 Misinformation about COVID-19 is being shared across social media and other platforms at alarming speed.

 Physicians will want to address common myths on the spread of the virus, prevention efforts, treatment options and potential cures that could negatively impact patient health.

 3. What should I tell my patients about traveling during the COVID-19 pandemic?

 Travel dramatically increases an individual’s chance of getting infected and infecting others and should be undertaken with caution.

 The CDC recommends that travelers postpone all non-essential travel outside of the U.S. Individuals who must travel internationally should be aware that plans are likely to be disrupted by canceled flights, mandatory quarantines and closed borders.